anovafawzi/reactnova/README.md

  - Add `final-form` example
  - Add `cypress` example
  - Add more documentation

+## Samples

+### Sample for data retrieval

+You can check on `localhost:3000/sampledata`, it already connected with the context, how to call a data from context and used it on page.

+### Sample for forms

+Still work in progress.

 ### Author
 Contact me at anovafawzi@gmail.com or go to my [website].